 Then the patient needs complete rest.
 Under such conditions, the cells begin to multiply, creating an intercellular substance, forming the cartilage itself.

-Scientists believe that with the help of this technology it is possible to restore not only knee joints, but also shoulder and hip joints.
+Scientists believe that with this technology it is possible to restore not only knee joints, but also shoulder and hip joints.

 Read more on the topic: